 After dinner at Mary’s Lake Lodge, we noticed that the snow had really picked up.
 Putting our upcoming drive to Colorado Springs out of our minds, we grabbed the bride and groom for a nighttime snow shot.
 It’s no exaggeration to say that we’ve been waiting 10 years to do a photo like this and I’m thrilled that Ken was skilled in dipping Amy in the style of the VJ Day sailor in Times Square.

-Amy and Ken, thank you so much for having us, but more importantly for being such troopers in the cold weather!
+Amy and Ken, thank you so much for having us at your Estes Park wedding, but more importantly for being such troopers in the cold weather!
 And thanks, as well, to your friends and family who were all so warm and welcoming.
 You two are truly blessed!

 Amy and Ken’s snowglobe photo was featured in the Huffington Post.